naezeroth/apurva-shukla.me/content/blog/current-state-privacy/index.md

 >
 > -- [Arwa Mahdawi](https://www.theguardian.com/world/2019/nov/05/targeted-ads-fake-news-clickbait-surveillance-capitalism-data-mining-democracy)

 Cambridge Analytica was a poltical consulting firm that was hired by Donald Trump's presidential campaign for the 2016 election.
 What they did exposed just how powerful Facebook and other social media companies had become.
-The personal data of nearly 87 million [^5] Facebook users was exploited by Cambridge Analytica.
-They held 5,000 data points about each of these users and could determinate with the magic of machine learning the people who didn't yet make up their minds regarding the election - they referred to these on-the-fence people as "the persuadables".
+The personal data of nearly 87 million [^6] Facebook users was exploited by Cambridge Analytica.
+They held 5,000 data points about each of these users and could determine, with the magic of machine learning, the people who didn't yet make up their minds regarding the election - they referred to these on-the-fence people as "the persuadables".
 Using this data, they crafted campaigns set out to create a mixture of fear and anger to sway their vote.
 And it worked.
-By curating a specialised newsfeed, Cambridge Analytica was able to influence peoples world-view one ad at a time - changing the shared assumption of what is true and what is not true.
+By curating a specialised newsfeed, Cambridge Analytica was able to influence people's world-view one ad at a time - changing the shared assumption of what is true and what is not true.

 Think of it like this, what if when you searched something on Wikipedia it gave back a customised definition instead of the truth; now factor that to 2 billion personalised Wikipedias' each with conflicting contents.

-Since then we can trace a growing number of examples of social media's role in defining key events such as Brexit, COVID-19, and most chillingly a call for a U.S. civil war based on the 2020 election results[^6].
-This is compounded even more by malicious state actors using social media as a platform to sow even more disinformation and discord[^7], furthering confusion and distrust.
+Since then we can trace a growing number of examples of social media's role in defining key events such as Brexit[^7], COVID-19[^8], and most chillingly a call for a U.S. civil war based on the 2020 election results[^9].
+This is compounded even more by malicious state actors using social media as a platform to sow even more disinformation and discord[^10], furthering confusion and distrust.
 Next time you hear of "Russia hacking the U.S. Election", in reality they're using tools provided all too eagerly by social media platforms to push their motive.

 ## What can we do?

 It's easy to feel overwhelmed, however I can assure you - reading this post was incredibly important.
 The first step in taking action is understanding why you're taking action.

-Your data is worth more than oil[^8], and it's time for us to value it as such.
+Your data is worth more than oil[^11], and it's time for us to value it as such.

 > Ultimately, saying that you don't care about privacy because you have nothing to hide is no different from saying you don't care about freedom of speech because you have nothing to say.
 Or that you don't care about freedom of the press because you don't like to read.
 Or that you don't care about freedom of religion because you don't believe in God.
 Or that you don't care about the freedom to peacably assemble because you're a lazy, antisocial agoraphobe.
 >